mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 ## 1. Making the board resizeable

-This is by far the most important feature in order to make the new IU responsive, so to begin with, we need to look carefully at the board design and plan all this out.
+This is by far the most important feature in order to make the new IU responsive, so to begin with, we need to look carefully at the board design to see how each of its parts should behave.

-### Setting a plan
+### Analizying its structure

-By analazying the structure of the board and how we expected it to behave, it becomes clear that while there are some pieces that should stretch in one direction or the other, there are other pieces that should remain unchanged and even some that should be tiled.
+By inspecting the board carefully, it becomes clear that while there are some pieces that should stretch in one direction or the other, there are other pieces that should remain unchanged and even some that should be tiled.
 It would be logical then to group them together according to their behaviour:

 - Top and bottom sides of the frames should stretch horizontally.
 - Left and right sides of the frames should stretch vertically.